graphprotocol/0x-subgraph/README.md

 This can be used for the Kovan, Ropsten and Mainnet contracts.
 In order to do so the `subgraph.yaml` file will need to have the contract addresses changed to point to the correct address for each respective network.

+Expect the subgraph to take ~10 hours to ingest all the events when connected to infura for mainnet

 ## Brief Description of The Graph Node Setup